Gabby Petito’s family responds after Brian Laundrie said to be ‘missing’: ‘He is hiding’

 Laundrie’s family told police they hadn't seen him since Tuesday when officers arrived at the family's Florida home expecting to speak with him

-The family of missing woman Gabby Petito responded Friday night after news emerged that the family of her fiancé, Brian Laundrie, claimed they haven’t seen him since Tuesday.
+The family of missing woman Gabby Petito responded Friday night after news emerged that the Florida family of her fiancé, Brian Laundrie, claimed they haven’t seen him since Tuesday.

 "All of Gabby’s family want the world to know that Brian is not missing, he is hiding.
 Gabby is missing," the law office of Richard B. Stafford, attorney for the Petito and Schmidt families, said in a statement.